ckipp01/yaidom-exercise/README.rst

 * Some very minimal knowledge about XBRL instances (see below)
 * Basic knowledge of Scala and its Collections API

+Learning (enough) about the yaidom library is seen as part of the exercise.

 The exercise has the form of a unit test that must be made to succeed.
 It tests the ability to query XML using Scala and yaidom.